fyrkov/refcards/AWS/StorageExtras.md

 Service can store and manage credentials or can also integrate with auth systems (Active Directory, Okta, Cognito, custom...).\
 The service is accessed via an FTP endpoint or DNS in Route53.

-Use case: setting up FTP interface to S3.
+Use case: setting up FTP interface to S3 when the company relies on FTP already.

 ### DataSync
 AWS DataSync is an online data transfer service that simplifies, automates, and accelerates copying large amounts of data to and from AWS storage services over the internet or AWS Direct Connect.